ngfblog/dns-blocklists/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/hagezi/dns-blocklists)![GitHub issues](https://img.shields.io/github/issues/hagezi/dns-blocklists)![GitHub closed issues](https://img.shields.io/github/issues-closed/hagezi/dns-blocklists)![visitors](https://visitor-badge.glitch.me/badge?page_id=hagezi.dns-blocklists&left_color=grey&right_color=blue)[![shields.io Stars](https://img.shields.io/github/stars/hagezi/dns-blocklists)](https://github.com/hagezi/dns-blocklists/stargazers)
 ## DNS Blocklists - *For a better internet!*
+*Note: DNS blocklists offer a good protection of privacy by blocking tracking, metrics and telemetry.
+They can be used to block the vast majority of ads, malware, scam, fake and co, but not everything can be blocked at the DNS level!
+Therefore, I recommend using a content blocker such as uBlock or AdGuard with the appropriate block lists (EasyList, AdGuard, uBlock) in the Internet browser.*

 ### ***Multi - Cleans the Internet and protects your privacy!***
 *An all in one DNS blocklist in **various versions (light, normal, pro and pro++)**.
 It can be used as a stand alone blocklist.
 For every region.
 Blocks ads, affiliate, tracking, metrics, telemetry, fake, phishing, malware, scam, coins and other "crap".
 Based on [various blocklists](usedsources.md).*